MantissaMr/query-fuse/README.md

 # Query Fuse

-An interactive SQL query engine for local columnar files (Parquet, Arrow, Feather)
+An interactive SQL engine that runs directly on local columnar files like Parquet, Arrow, and Feather.
+It delivers instant startup and a snappy REPL for rapid data exploration without any ingestion.

 ## Installation